hbrust/microk8s-basic-workshop/coffeeshop/README.md

   * ServiceGroups

   *Troubleshooting-Tips:*
   * *if all of your ServiceGroups are down, please check if you executed Step 7 of [Prerequisites](../prerequisites).
-Normally CIC would push the routes to the POD network to VPX, but for some reasons this do not work in a MicroK8s environment.*
+Normally CIC would push the routes to the POD network to VPX, but for some reasons this does not work in a MicroK8s environment.*
   * *if only some of your ServiceGroups are down, delete and redeploy the corresponding YAML file.
 Or check with `kubectl exec` command what might have failed at CPX configuration*

   Configure your `hosts` file or your dns to point